-Stage 3 - Assessment Phase
+Stage 4 - Assessment Phase

-Where all key information has been received and all Individual Questionnaires for all proposed PCF holders have been submitted via the ONR, as outlined in (I) above, the Central Bank will then proceed to the assessment phase of the authorisation process.
-The application material submitted will be reviewed against the relevant authorisation requirements to determine whether sufficient information has been provided to reach a determination in respect of the application.
-The Central Bank will, if necessary, issue initial comments to the applicant based on its review of the application material submitted, and any subsequent comments, based on its review of responses submitted by the applicant.
-The Central Bank is committed to assessing applications within 90 working days (the assessment phase).
-However, it should be noted that in the event of further and/or subsequent information being sought from the applicant as part of the assessment phase, this 90 working days 'clock' is paused until such information is received by the Central Bank from the applicant i.e. the 'clock' stops when correspondence has been issued to the applicant to reply to.
+Where an application submission, all relevant IQs and the Garda Vetting Form have been received and have been deemed to contain all the key information and documentation required, as outlined in Stages 2(I) and 3 above, the Central Bank will then proceed to the assessment phase of the application process.
+In the assessment phase, the application material submitted will be reviewed against the relevant AR&S to determine whether sufficient information has been provided to enable the Central Bank to issue a 'Notification of Assessment' letter as referred to in Stage 5 below.
+The Central Bank will issue initial comments to the applicant based on its review of the application material submitted and any subsequent comments based on its review of responses submitted by the applicant.
+The Central Bank has published service standards (see below) in respect of the processing of applications for authorisation and in the context of meeting those standards the service standard timeframe to which the Central Bank has committed for the assessment phase of the application process is 90 working days.
+However, it should be noted that in the event of further and/or subsequent information being sought from the applicant as part of the assessment phase, this 90 working day 'clock' is paused until such information is received by the Central Bank from the applicant i.e. the 'clock' stops when correspondence has been issued to the applicant to reply to.

-After 30 working days, if the applicant fails to respond to a request from the Central Bank for further and/or subsequent information or where the applicant's response to the Central Bank's request for further and/or subsequent information is incomplete or inadequate such that the application cannot be progressed; the application will not be considered further by the Central Bank and will be deemed dormant and withdrawn.
-The applicant will be informed that it may re-submit an application if it wishes (including a full response to the request for further and/or subsequent information) and any such re-submission will be considered a new application and the application process commences again, from the beginning.
+After 20 working days, if the applicant fails to respond to a request from the Central Bank for further and/or subsequent information or where the applicant's response to the Central Bank's request for further and/or subsequent information is incomplete or inadequate such that the application cannot be progressed; the application will not be considered further by the Central Bank and will be deemed dormant and withdrawn.
+The applicant will be informed that it may re-submit an application if it wishes (including a full response to the request for further and/or subsequent information) and any such re-submission will be considered a new application and the application process commences again at Stage 1.).

-Stage 4 - Notification of Intent
+Stage 5 - Notification of Assessment